kahodesu/human-chain-workshop/README.md

 This is a workshop I taught at the Incubate Arcade 2016 in Tilburg, NL.
-It is a workshop for adults, with varying skill levels and backgrounds, designed to be a look into building physical games with technology.
+It is a workshop for adults, with varying skill levels and backgrounds, designed to be an introductory look into building physical games with technology.

 Included are:
 * Arduino code for Miniature Tag example game